Billiard ball: Other games

 Various other games have their own variants of billiard balls.
-English billiards uses the same number of balls as carom billiards, but the same size as snooker balls, as the game is played on the same size table as snooker.

-Russian pyramid uses a set of fifteen numbered white balls and a red or yellow cue ball that are even larger than carom billiards balls at 68 mm.
+Russian pyramid uses a set of fifteen numbered white balls and a maroon or yellow cue ball that are even larger than carom billiards balls at 68 mm.
 Kaisa has the same pocket and ball dimensions but uses only five balls: one yellow, two red and two white cue balls, one for each player.

-Bumper pool requires four white and four red object balls, and two special balls, one red with a white spot and the other white with red spot; all are usually 2+1/8 in in diameter.
+Bumper pool requires four white and four red object balls, and two special balls, one red with a white circle and the other white with a red circle; all are usually 2+1/8 in in diameter.
 Bar billiards uses six or seven white balls (depending on regional variations) and one red ball 1+7/8 in in diameter.

 Novelty balls

 There is a market for specialty cue balls and even entire ball sets, featuring sports team logos, cartoon characters, animal pelt patterns, or other non-standard decorations.

 Entrepreneurial inventors also supply a variety of novelty billiard games with unique rules and balls, some with playing card markings, others with stars and stripes, and yet others in sets of more than thirty balls in several suits.
 Marbled-looking and glittery materials are also popular for home tables.
 There are even blacklight sets for playing in near-dark.
 There are also practical joke cue and 8 balls, with off-center weights in them that make their paths curve and wobble.
 Miniature sets in various sizes (typically 2/3 or 1/2 of normal size) are also commonly available, primarily intended for undersized toy tables.
 Even an egg-shaped ball has been patented and marketed under such names as Bobble Ball and Tag Ball.